MicrosoftDocs/fabric-docs/docs/data-factory/copy-performance-sql-databases.md

     :::image type="content" source="media/copy-performance-sql-databases/additional-settings.png" alt-text="Screenshot showing additional settings for the Azure SQL database.":::

-Using the default settings, the service took over 2 hours per copy activity to load 1.5 billion records into each destination.
-These values are the reference point used to measure performance improvements.
-Before making changes, always evaluate current performance to create a reference point of comparison.
+When we tested using the default settings, the service took over 2 hours per copy activity to load 1.5 billion records into each destination.
+These values form our reference point used to measure performance improvements.
+Before making changes, always evaluate baseline performance to create a reference point of comparison.

 |Destination  |Partition option  |Degree of copy parallelism  |Used parallel copies  |Total duration|
 |---------|---------|---------|---------|--------------|
 |Fabric Warehouse     |None         |Auto         |1         |02:23:21              |
 |Fabric Lakehouse     |None         |Auto         |1         |02:10:37              |

-In this article, we will focus on total duration.
-Total duration encompasses additional stages such as queue, pre-copy script, and transfer duration.
-For more information on these stages, refer to [Copy activity execution details](/azure/data-factory/copy-activity-performance-troubleshooting#understand-copy-activity-execution-details).
+In this article, we focus on total duration.
+Total duration encompasses other stages such as queue, precopy script, and transfer duration.
+For more information on these stages, see [Copy activity execution details](/azure/data-factory/copy-activity-performance-troubleshooting#understand-copy-activity-execution-details).
 For an extensive overview of Copy activity properties for Azure SQL Database as the source, refer to [Azure SQL Database source properties](connector-azure-sql-database-copy-activity.md#source) for the Copy activity.

 ## Settings

 ### Intelligent throughput optimization (ITO)

 ITO determines the maximum amount of CPU, memory, and network resource allocation the activity can consume.
-If you set ITO to _Maximum_ (or 256), the service will select what it believes will allow for the most optimized throughput.
-For the purpose of this article, all test cases have ITO set to _Maximum_, although the service uses only what it requires and the actual value is lower than 256.
+If you set ITO to _Maximum_ (or 256), the service selects the highest value that provides the most optimized throughput.
+In this article, all test cases have ITO set to _Maximum_, although the service uses only what it requires and the actual value is lower than 256.

-For a deeper understanding of ITO, refer to [Intelligent throughput optimization](copy-activity-performance-and-scalability-guide.md#intelligent-throughput-optimization)
+For a deeper understanding of ITO, refer to [Intelligent throughput optimization](copy-activity-performance-and-scalability-guide.md#intelligent-throughput-optimization).

 > [!NOTE]
 > Staging is required when the Copy activity sink is Fabric Warehouse.
 Options such as **Degree of copy parallelism** and **Intelligent throughput optimization** only apply in that case from Source to Staging.
 Test cases to Lakehouse did not have staging enabled.

 ### Partition options

-When your source is a relational database like Azure SQL database, in the **Advanced** section, you have the option to specify a **Partition option**.
-By default, this is set to _None_, with two additional options of _Physical partitions of table_ and _Dynamic Range_.
+When your source is a relational database like Azure SQL database, in the **Advanced** section, you can specify a **Partition option**.
+By default, this setting is set to _None_, with two other options of _Physical partitions of table_ and _Dynamic Range_.

 #### Dynamic range